Kaleb1583/editor/README.md

 note: vscode.dev is the best vsc in the browser but is missing the feature to run code

+### How to use:

+clone repo with cmd: git clone https://github.com/kaleb1583/editor (or download the [zip](https://github.com/Kaleb1583/editor/archive/refs/heads/main.zip) and then extract it to a folder then open index.html)

+What you need:
+  index.html (monaco editor)
+  HTMLEditor.html (basic editor)
+  /assets/ (monaco editor code)

+Or:

+kaleb1583.github.io/editor/ status: working.

 ### Options:
 - Show alerts
 - Show fullscreen button